SajaMcheik/student-analytics-dashboard/README.md

 print("✅ Libraries installed!")

-## 2.Upload Dataset
-Upload your dataset (Excel/CSV) to Colab.
+2 upload dataset

 3. Run app.py
-Run the app in cell 2:
+Run the app in cell 2 showed in github

-python
-# Clone the repository or upload app.py
-!wget -O app.py https://raw.githubusercontent.com/your-repo/app.py
 4. Run Setup Code
 Run this in another cell: